Updated on – 03 Jan 2022

-Jojoba oil is rich in different types of fatty acids that resembles sebum which is an oily, waxy substance produced by sebaceous glands in the skin.
+Jojoba oil is rich in different types of fatty acids that resemble sebum which is an oily, waxy substance produced by sebaceous glands in the skin.
 This means jojoba oil readily absorbs into your skin and prevents excess sebum production thereby reducing oily skin.

 It is an effective moisturizer for oily skin as it acts as a balancing agent for oil produced in the skin.
 This reduces the clogging of pores in your skin which is great for treating acne.

-Jojoba oil is anti-inflammatory, antioxidant and antibacterial.
+Jojoba oil is anti-inflammatory, antioxidant, and antibacterial.
 You can also use the oil for healing burns, sores, dermatitis, acne scars.

 Turmeric has multiple benefits in your skincare product.
 You can use it for treating itchy skin thanks to its excellent anti-inflammatory property.
 Turmeric is also a great option if you want antioxidants and antimicrobial benefits in your product.

-You also benefit from turmeric’s ability to treat acne, burns, sun-damage, wounds, and eczema.
+You also benefit from turmeric’s ability to treat acne, burns, sun damage, wounds, and eczema.

 Also read – Best Organic Face Wash for Dry Skin

 - Digital Weighing scale: A digital weighing scale that measures up to 0.1 grams is preferred.
 This helps in precise weighing for your formulation.

 - pH Reading Kits: You can use pH reading pens or pH strips for calculating the pH of your product.